pythonwithalex/Spring2015/week3/outline.md

   + conditional ?
   + a mutable value ?
   + an immutable value ?
+  + When is a good time to use a list?

 + Do Assignment as Class
-  + do rev0 and rev1, then introduce functions before doing rev2 and rev3
+  + do rev0 and rev1, then introduce functions

 + Functions Introduction
   + mathematical definition of a function: maps input to output, takes arguments and returns a value